-- 81 Eligibility Criteria - 82 The eligibility criteria are described in Table 1.
-A decision-making model was defined as a set of - 83 criteria, a process, steps, or information that can be used to support the making of a decision about - the most appropriate course of action available in specific circumstances. - 85 A publication was included if the full text could be obtained from any of the [masked for review] - 86 libraries or e-libraries, as well as from free online Open Access and legal deposit libraries.
-A - 87 publication was considered an opinion review where the information provided was not supported by - 88 references or sources of evidence, and instead credibility was based on the authors' expertise or - 89 experiences; these were excluded.
+The eligibility criteria are described in Table 1.
+A decision-making model was defined as a set of criteria, a process, steps or information that can be used to support the making of a decision about the most appropriate course of action available in specific circumstances.

+A publication was included if the full text could be obtained from any of the University of Nottingham libraries or e-libraries, as well as from free online open access and legal deposit libraries.
+A publication was considered an opinion review where the information provided was not supported by references or sources of evidence, and instead credibility was based on the authors' expertise or experiences; these were excluded.